miroslav-kramar/salloc/README.md

 ## Example usage

 > **NOTE**: Every function performing allocation will return `NULL` when it fails to find a large enough block.
-It allso returns `NULL` when provided with invalid parameters, such as requesting a block of size `0` or block with `0` alignment.
+It also returns `NULL` when provided with invalid parameters, such as requesting a block of size `0` or block with `0` alignment.

 ### Basic example